sivaschenko/sivaschenko.github.io/_posts/2016-22-11-apache-running-multiple-php-versions-simultaneously.md

 The instructions are tested on **ubuntu:xenial** docker image (Ubuntu 16.04).

-Tutorial is based on setting up enviroment from scratch, so some of steps can be skipped on particular environments, however there should be no problems to execute all mentioned commands even if some packages are already installed on the system.
+Tutorial is based on setting up environment from scratch, so some of steps can be skipped on particular environments, however there should be no problems to execute all mentioned commands even if some packages are already installed on the system.

 <div class="markdown-warning-note"><i class="fa fa-warning"></i>The installation and configuration demonstrated under <b>root</b> user for simplification.
 Please perform actions under appropriate user on your system where possible.</div>